Wondering if you should get a real or fake penny board?

 I decided to buy the real ($100) and the fake ($30) penny board.

-I completely stripped each board and compared the parts.
+I took apart both boards and compared them.
 Here’s my in-depth comparison of a real vs fake penny board.

 Which one should you get?

 Obviously, it’s going to come down to your budget and what you’re using it for.

 If you want a penny board just to mess around and you’re not going to use a lot, then go with the fake one.

 But, if you want something you’re gonna use a lot (like cruise around town/campus), you definitely should get the real one.
 The quality is much better and will last longer than the fake one.
 And if anything breaks, you’re covered under a lifetime warranty.

 Check your local shop and see if you can buy it through them.
 It’s always good to support local.

 If you’ve decided to buy the fake penny board, I’d suggest getting it from here.
 That’s what I did and I got mine super fast.